 The Internet is easily the hallmark invention of the late 20th century, connecting people and powering our world to new levels of prosperity.
-Amid this, however, just under half of the world doesn’t use the Internet, with this figure is almost three quarters in rural areas.
-As prosperity and improving conditions are directly tied to it, broadcasting internet, and the ideas, information, education, and even entertainment that come with it to everyone should be humanities forefront goal.
-Unfortunately, in a world driven by money, small unprofitable remote areas – the areas that need the internet the most – are, outside of publicity stunts, left out of the conversation.
-This project aims to change that, creating a low cost Near-UV Laser based data transfer device that when daisy-chained over long distances can transfer data at extremely low costs across vast areas.
-It targets 100mbps data transfer over 20km, while staying under a per module cost of $250.
-I plan on beginning by starting with very manageable goals of just 20m and 20kbps, and fine tuning the laser pointing until it can reach expected speeds of 100mbps.
-Following this, I plan on moving farther out, and testing the maximum range of this laser.
-The structure of the project will be 3D printed with a hope that these modules can be produced anywhere cheaply, with the right laser components.
-With the equipment chosen theoretically able to go to gigabytes per second, I hope to get close to this even accounting for atmospheric events and error correction.
+However, just under half of the world doesn’t use it, sometimes reaching three quarters of the population in especially rural areas.
+As internet access means prosperity, information, ideas and education, humanities forefront goal should be projecting the internet to everyone.
+Unfortunately, in a world driven by money, small remote areas – the areas that need the Internet the most – are unprofitable and left out of the conversation.
+This project aims to change that, creating an extremely low-cost Laser based data transfer device that when chained together over long distances can transfer data across vast areas.
+I plan on starting with very manageable goals of just 20 meters of separation distance and 20kbps of data speed, and testing and refining the device until it can reach expected speeds of 100mbps.
+Following this, I plan on moving farther out, testing the maximum range of this laser.
+Most of the project will be 3D printed with a hope that it can be replicated anywhere rapidly and cheaply.
+One of my major goals is also to create a system capable of telling operators how to move lasers into optimal positions, as well as figuring out how to best mitigate atmospheric effects.
+With the parts chosen theoretically capable of handling data in the range of gigabytes per second, even accounting for atmospheric events and error correction I hope to get close to these speeds.
+A 100mpbs goal should be feasible given budget, and time constraints.

-Idea

 Problem:

-Global internet uptake is around 59%.
-This relatively low number is primarily driven by off-the-grid rural communities, such as those deep in Africa, in remote areas of Asia, or north of the arctic circle, with adoption levels lower than 25% (S, 2021).
-Without a clear return on investment, telecoms often neglect in building expensive infrastructure in these places (Dada, 2021).
-Telecoms often face costs of upwards of $150,000 per cellular tower (Donkoh & Amponsah, 2017), and would obviously not want to supply to areas with extremely small populations and not much money.
+Telecommunications companies (telecoms) often neglect in building expensive infrastructure in off-grid rural areas (Dada, 2021).
+Consequently, many of these places have internet adoption levels lower than 25% (S, 2021).
+Telecoms often spend upwards of $150,000 per cellular tower (Donkoh & Amponsah, 2017), and such costs could not be economically justified to supply relatively poor small populations.
+No solution currently exists to transfer data to these areas cheaply.

 Current Approaches:

 Various approaches to this problem exist.
 Google’s Project Loon used high altitude balloons to provide cellular access over areas, but was extremely unreliable, slow (1MBits/s), and required high continued costs from Google (Burr, 2015).
 The project was shut down in 2021 due to a lack of commercial viability (Teller, 2021).
-Google spun off part of Loon to create a solution to connect hard to reach cities together with laser tech, however this project per module costs over $10,000, and was more geared towards commercialization in large areas, across shorter distances, than low-cost long-range transmission (Burr, 2015).
-SpaceX’s StarLink seems like a viable solution, but has many shortcomings.
-StarLink itself, at full capacity can only support 25 million users, however, as many of the satellites are over oceans most of the time, it can reasonably only provide half of this (Kan, 2021).
-At the same time, StarLink is dangerous, projected to be responsible for 90% of near misses between spacecraft (Marqardt, 2021).
-For highly remote communities, a $99 fee a month, is an exorbitant expenditure, with the $499 startup cost high as well (Order Starlink, 2021).
-The problems with StarLink are only multiplied for other satellite systems, which are more limited, less commercialized at scale and thus costlier, and just as dangerous.
+Google spun off part of Loon to create a solution to connect hard to reach cities together with laser tech, however this project costs over $10,000 per module, and was more geared towards commercialization in large areas, across shorter distances, than low-cost long-range transmission.
+SpaceX’s Starlink seems like a viable solution, but has many shortcomings.
+Starlink itself, at full capacity can only support 25 million users, however, as many of the satellites are over oceans most of the time, it can reasonably only provide half of this at any given time (Kan, 2021).
+At the same time, Starlink satellites pose a dangerous risk in orbit as they are projected to be responsible for 90% of near misses between spacecraft (Marqardt, 2021).
+For highly remote communities, Starlink’s $99 monthly fee, is an exorbitant expenditure, coupled with the $499 startup cost.
+(Order Starlink, 2021).
+Other similar-purpose satellite systems face the same problems as Starlink, only they are more expensive due to a smaller scale and customer base.

 Solution: